jakedean/beacon-programming/docs/basics/Arrays.md

 ```

 As was seen in the first example we often times want to generate an array so we can display information
 on a web page.
-The way looping through a list works is as follows:
+The way looping through an array works is as follows:

 ```javascript
 var arrayOfInts = [1000, 2000, 3000];